thayss-tech/FRAUD-DETECTION-PIPELINE/README.md

 This project builds a supervised machine learning pipeline to predict whether a mobile money transaction is **'Legitimate'** or **'Fraudulent'**.
 The dataset originates from African mobile money logs and initially contained a massive **6.3 million records**.
 By focusing on high-risk transaction types (`TRANSFER` and `CASH_OUT`), the analysis evaluates a concentrated subset of **~2.77 million transactions**, addressing a severe class imbalance where frauds (8,213 cases) represent just **0.3%** of the data.

-> 📥 **Dataset Access for Reproduction:** Due to its massive size (>400MB), the raw `paysim_dataset.csv` is not hosted directly in this repository.
+> 📥 **Dataset Access for Reproduction:** Due to its massive size (>400MB), the raw `AIML Dataset.csv` is not hosted directly in this repository.
 If you want to clone this project and reproduce the code, please **[download the original dataset from Kaggle here](https://www.kaggle.com/datasets/amanalisiddiqui/fraud-detection-dataset?resource=download)** and place it in your root directory.

 > 🧑‍💻 **Curious about the technical deep dive?**
-> I highly encourage you to check out the **[`nn.ipynb`](nn.ipynb)** notebook!
+> I highly encourage you to check out the **[`analysis_model.ipynb`](analysis_model.ipynb)** notebook!
 Inside, you will find the complete behind-the-scenes journey: from the Exploratory Data Analysis (EDA) proving why simple business rules fail, to the strict Feature Engineering and the deployment of the Scikit-Learn Pipeline.

 ---